Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Discussion

-In this work, we investigate in detail the asymptotic dynamics of the system and identify at least three distinct dynamical regimes separated by two critical deterministic phase transitions.
-In the first one (phase I), where $\lambda_A=0.8750<\lambda\leq1$, the asymptotic dynamics of the logistic GOL is virtually the same as Conway's GOL, with long transients that eventually settle to sparse populations of stable/oscillating structures in a spanning vacuum cluster of quiescent states~\cite{Bagnoli1991}.
-The second dynamical regime (phase II) lies between $\lambda_P=0.86055<\lambda\leq\lambda_A$, where the logistic GOL becomes asymptotically active - \textit{i.e.} the dynamics persists in the thermodynamic limit - but still with a vacuum cluster that spans the lattice.
-As $\lambda$ is decreased further, activity increases and the the size of the vacuum cluster is consequently reduced.
-The size of this cluster decreases with $\lambda$ until it disconnects into smaller clusters at $\lambda_P$.
-This second transition defines the limit of the third dynamical regime (phase III), $\lambda\leq \lambda_P$ where the logistic GOL is active and there is no vacuum cluster spanning the lattice.
+Specifically, we identify critical behavior in the asymptotic dynamics of the logistic GOL, an extension of Conway's GOL where a single parameter ($\lambda$) tunes the rate at which sites change in every iteration~\cite{Ibrahimi2019}.
+Using numerical simulations of the system, we identify three distinct dynamical regimes separated by two critical deterministic phase transitions.
+In the first one (phase I), where $\lA<\lambda\leq1$, the asymptotic dynamics of the logistic GOL is virtually the same as Conway's GOL, with long transients that eventually settle to sparse populations of stable/oscillating structures in a spanning vacuum cluster of quiescent states~\cite{Bagnoli1991}.
+The second dynamical regime (phase II) lies between $\lP<\lambda\leq\lA$, where the logistic GOL becomes asymptotically active -- i.e. the dynamics persists in the thermodynamic limit -- but still with a vacuum cluster that spans the lattice.
+As $\lambda$ decreases further, activity increases and the size of the vacuum cluster is consequently reduced.
+The size of this cluster decreases with $\lambda$ until it disconnects into smaller clusters at $\lP$.
+This second transition defines the limit of the third dynamical regime (phase III), $\lambda\leq \lP$ where the logistic GOL is active and there is no vacuum cluster spanning the lattice.